 - □ Direct water spray at the base of the landscape plant.
 Excess water on the leaves increases the potential for foliar diseases.
-Credit: 1inch - □ During hot dry weather, occasional overhead watering can temporarily help to cool plants and provide moisture for beneficial insects & spiders.
+Credit: 1 inch - □ During hot, dry weather, occasional overhead watering can temporarily help cool plants and provide moisture for beneficial insects and spiders.
 Water overhead in the morning only.
-This allows time for the leaves to dry before disease can set in.
-Credit: linch - □ Design and maintain a landscape that, once established, will survive on natural rainfall amounts by planting trees, shrubs, and perennials that are native/adapted to your area.
-Credit: 2 inches - $\hfill\square$ Use drip- or micro-irrigation to conserve water in plant and flower beds.
+This allows time for the leaves to dry and will reduce the potential for disease.
+Credit: 1 inch - □ Design and maintain a landscape that, once established, will survive on natural rainfall amounts by planting trees, shrubs, and perennials that are native/adapted to your area.
+Credit: 2 inches - Use drip- or micro-irrigation to conserve water in plant and flower beds.
 Credit: 1 inch